hneemann/Digital/README.md

   * A discussion should avoid duplicate or unnecessary work.
   * Before you send a pull request, make sure that at least `mvn install` runs without errors.
 * Don't introduce new findbugs issues.
 * Try to keep the test coverage high.
-The target is 80% test coverage at all non GUI components.
+The target is a minimum of 80% test coverage.
 * So far, there are only a few GUI tests, so that the overall test coverage is only slightly below 80%.
   Try to keep the amount of untested GUI code low.